 - File in EOPS office with signed EOPS mutual responsibility contract, current SEP (Student Educational Plan) and Study List for next term of attendance

-- MUST have at least three counseling meetings; the 3rd one completed by May 17, 2013.
-This includes DSPS 1 and Scholars students who need to bring a study list or updated SEP from their counselor in these programs.
+- MUST have at least three counseling meetings; the 3rd one completed by November 22, 2013.
+This deadline applies to DSPS 1 and Scholars students who need to complete one contact requirement to discuss a study list or updated SEP from DSPS or Scholars' counselors.
 Students in Student Development 100 also need to make their one required contact by this deadline.

-Students enrolled in less than 12* units have until June 12, 2013 to make their three counseling visits to maintain their active status with EOPS.
-These students will not be considered for srping 2013 EOPS grant.
+Students enrolled in less than 12* units have until December 18, 2013 to make their three counseling visits to maintain their active status with EOPS.
+These students will not be considered for fall 2013 EOPS grant.

 *Note: In order to fully benefit from EOPS services a student must complete 12 units each semester (Fall/Spring).
 Continuing EOPS Students who register in less than 6.00 units in a single semester (Fall/Spring) without prior written authorization from their counselor, will be exited from the program after the add/drop deadline for 16 week classes.
 In cases of extenuating circumstances, student’s registration in less than 6.00 units must be authorized by a counselor and no more than 1 semester will be allowed for this exception.